davidmarne/obsidian-json-schema/README.md

 By providing a static analysis tool that validates the structure of a given note, on can keep their vault consistent and clean.

-## Architecture
+## How it works

-Obsidian JSON Schema leverages [json-schema](https://json-schema.org/) to define a schematic for your notes' structure.
+Obsidian JSON Schema leverages [json-schema](https://json-schema.org/) to define a schematic for your note's structure.
 Obsidian JSON Schema works by transforming a note's content into an abstract syntax tree (AST) using [remark](https://github.com/remarkjs/remark) and [mdast](https://github.com/syntax-tree/mdast), then validates the AST using json-schema.

 Put simply, consumers of this plugin write json-schema which validates the AST of given note.